influx-code/MockServer/README.md

 ## License

-Mock.js is available under the terms of the [MIT License](./LICENSE).
+MockServer is available under the terms of the [MIT License](./LICENSE).